boscore/Documentation/BOSCoreTechnicalWhitePaper.md

 ![bosoraclegamemodel](https://raw.githubusercontent.com/boscore/Documentation/master/imgs/oralce/bosoracle_game_model.png)

-# Scaling Solution
+# Scaling out-out Solution

-BOS is actively promoting and exploring broader scaling plans.
+BOS is actively promoting and exploring broader Scaling out plans.
 Abstractly speaking, the smart contracts running on the blockchain are relatively independent of high-probability events.
 Therefore, it is feasible to divide different smart contracts from a global perspective for concurrent execution.
-We propose scaling solution based on isolated calculation.
-This solution will redefine the roles and block structure of the nodes in the network, in order to leverage on horizontal scaling to improve the overall BOS chain loading capability.
+We propose Scaling out solution based on isolated calculation.
+This solution will redefine the roles and block structure of the nodes in the network, in order to leverage on horizontal Scaling out to improve the overall BOS chain loading capability.

 ![productverify](https://raw.githubusercontent.com/boscore/Documentation/release/1.0.x/imgs/scale/productverify.png)

-The concept of "zone" is introduced in the scaling solution.
-Transactions between each BP zone are processed in parallel, and block generation and execution are performed simultaneously.
-The BOS mainnet will become the "core BP zone", which will provide the necessary account and token systems and relevant data will be synchronized to each zone.
+The concept of "zone" is introduced in the Scaling out solution.
+Transactions between each computational zone are processed in parallel, and block generation and execution are performed simultaneously.
+The BOS mainnet will become the "core computational zone", which will provide the necessary account and token systems and relevant data will be synchronized to each zone.

 ![networktopology](https://raw.githubusercontent.com/boscore/Documentation/release/1.0.x/imgs/scale/networktopology.png)

+There are three types of network node: bp node, broadcast node and data nodes:

-Block producers are responsible for executing transactions concurrently.
+BP nodes are responsible for signing and executing the transactions concurrently.
 Broadcast nodes can accelerate data synchronization.
-Data nodes can be configured to verify data in those zone.
-This will release network security verification and maintain its anti-attack characteristics on the premise of ensuring decentralization.
+Data nodes can be configured to verify data in those zone section within the block.
+This will realize network security verification and maintain its anti-attack characteristics on the premise of ensuring decentralization.

-After adopting the multi-zone parallel scheme, the block structure needs to be adjusted to achieve the purpose of reducing data transmission volume and faster consensus.
-The new block structure will contain the data of each calculation block, and the data of each calculation block will be calculated and consensus reached.
+After adopting the multi-zone parallel scheme, the block structure needs to be adjusted to achieve the purpose of reducing network traffic and faster consensus.
+The new block structure will contain the data of each calculation block, and the data section of each calculation block will be calculated and consensus reached.

 ![blockstructure](https://raw.githubusercontent.com/boscore/Documentation/release/1.0.x/imgs/scale/blockstructure.png)

-To ensure the trustworthiness of data, BOS will introduce a latest trusted query function.
+To ensure the trustworthiness of data, BOS will introduce a new trusted query function.
 In summary, credible data query not only needs to provide the target data, but also needs to provide sufficient evidence.
-The data structure of the chain uses the MVCC record structure.
+The data on chain will be restructure into MVCC record structure.
 Each change will increase the version number of the data record by one, while retaining the previous data history.
-In this design mode, given the height of a transaction, the global state corresponding to that height can be quickly queried, and the current state is used to generate a Merkle Tree-based data credible proof.
+In this design mode, given the height of a transaction, we can quickly queried corresponding to that height of  the global state.
+We can can generate used to generate a Merkle Tree-based data credible proof combined  current state with the global state.

-The horizontal scaling plan of the BOS zone will be implemented simultaneously with the multi-threaded solution.
-While decentralization and data security, the horizontal and vertical scaling of computing resources will be achieved, thereby laying a solid foundation for achieving the goal of one billion users.
+The horizontal scaling out plan of the BOS zone will be implemented simultaneously with the multi-threaded solution.
+While decentralization and data security, the horizontal and vertical Scaling out of computing resources will be achieved, thereby laying a solid foundation for achieving the goal of one billion users.

-# Post-quantum Encryption Solution
+# Post-Quantum Encryption Solution

 With the development of quantum computer technology and the realization of quantum hegemony, general-purpose quantum computers are no longer the holy grail.
 Quantum computer will bring a series of profound changes in the foreseeable future.
 The collapse of asymmetric cryptosystems based on large number decomposition and discrete logarithm is one of the most significant features in the transformation.
 The ECDSA signature algorithm currently used by BOS is also inevitable, so we will introduce a new anti-quantum encryption system to meet the above challenges.

-Among the many quantum-resistant cryptosystems, we will choose the lattice cryptosystem as the main scheme of BOS quantum-resistant cryptography, and will NTRU (including encryption and signature) as the main encryption system, and will use FrodoKEM system and Sphincs + (Hash Base) as backup encryption system.
-Considering that the lattice encryption system has not been theoretically complete and is in the stage of international post-quantum cryptographic standard customization, our scheme will maintain the scalability of a variety of cryptography.
-At the same time, the lattice-based cryptographic signature system can also facilitate the construction of quantum-safe anonymous coins.
+Among the many quantum-resistant cryptosystems,

+Firstly, we will choose the lattice cryptosystem as the main architecture for BOS quantum-resistant cryptography.

+Secondly, we will NTRU (including encryption and signature) as the main encryption system.

+Thirdly, we will use FrodoKEM system and Sphincs + (Hash Base) as backup encryption system.

+Considering that the lattice encryption system has not been theoretically complete and is in the stage of international post-quantum cryptographic standard customization, our solution will maintain the scalability of a variety of cryptography.
+Meanwhile, the lattice-based cryptographic signature system can also facilitate the construction of quantum-safe anonymous coins.

 This design will support the maximum scalability for BOS, while preserve the maximum support for multi-password system and dramatically reduce the risk from failure of single password system.

-# Scaling Plan based on Zero Knowledge Proof
+# Scaling out Plan based on Zero Knowledge Proof

 For the blockchain, TPS that affects the overall capability of entire blockchain system.
 As one of the core indicators, TPS also determines the boundaries of the application.
-In addition to promoting multi-threaded and multi-computation area scaling solutions, based on research and accumulation of zero-knowledge proofs, BOS will also consider scaling solutions based on zero-knowledge proofs.
+In addition to promoting multi-threaded and multi-computation area Scaling out solutions, based on research and accumulation of zero-knowledge proofs, BOS will also consider Scaling out solutions based on zero-knowledge proofs.

-Considering that the execution of existing smart contracts is definite, to improve the zero knowledge based proof and improve base on finite-step execution.
-In the meanwhile, we will leverage the knowledge-based computer-intensive contract, and for non computation-intensive calculation, we will adopt VM execution plans, in order to maximum computation efficiency.
+Considering the existing intelligent contract execution step is to determine and limited, so we can be targeted to improve and optimize the existing zero knowledge proof solution to meet the functional requirements, at the same time we will according to the characteristics of different contracts to distinguish the compute-intensive contracts using knowledge proof plan execution,Non-computationally intensive execution is performed using the VM scheme, In this way, the computational efficiency can be maximized.